Internet of things

 Highlights: Event Stream Processing

 This data flow and volume shift may easily represent thousands to millions of events per second.
 It is the most significant kind of “big data” and will exhibit considerably more data than we have seen on the Internet of humans.
-Processing large amounts of data from multiple sources in real time is crucial for most IoT solutions.
-Making reliability in distributed system a pivotal factor to consider in the design process.
+Processing large amounts of data from multiple sources in real time is crucial for most IoT solutions, making reliability in distributed systems a pivotal factor to consider in the design process.

 Data transmitted between things instructs how to act and react to certain conditions and thresholds.
 Analysis of this data turns data streams into meaningful events, offering unique situational awareness and insight into the thing transmitting the data.
 This analysis allows engineers and data science specialists to track formerly immeasurable processes.